Imelda Dacones, MD

 Northwest Permanente, P.C.
 (NWP)

 As the president and CEO of Northwest Permanente (NWP), Imelda Dacones, MD, leads more than 1,700 physicians, clinicians, and administrators at the largest independent, physician-led, and multi-specialty professional corporation in Oregon and SW Washington.
 Together they serve the more than 580,000 members of Kaiser Permanente’s Northwest Region in Oregon and Southwest Washington.
+She also serves as chair of the National Permanente Executive Committee (NPEC) of The Permanente Federation.

 During her time with Northwest Permanente, she’s received its once-in-a-career-time NWP Distinguished Physician Award in 2012.
 Her colleagues have also nominated and won her the distinction of a “Top Doc” for 2013, 2014, and 2016 in Portland Monthly magazine.